BenSisk/Teamwork-and-Professionalism/README.md

 ## Teamwork and Professionalism Assignment
-A website build using the django framework for the assignment in module KV6002.
+A website built using the django framework for the assignment in module KV6002.
 Using a mixture of python, html and css

 Table of contents
 =================